Wachusett Mountain (ski area): Mountain information

 The resort features 27 trails, ranging in difficulty from easiest (green circle) to most difficult (black diamond).
 Amidst these trails is a terrain park and a racing venue.
-Two high-speed chairlifts (Minuteman and Polar Express) service the two main peaks, as well as a newer high-speed lift for the beginner area (Monadnock Express).
+Two high-speed chairlifts (Minuteman and Monadnock) service the intermediate and beginner peaks respectively, as well as a new high-speed lift for the summit (Polar Express).
 One additional 3-person chairlift (Vickery Bowl) services the mid-mountain area.
 Three magic carpets service the mountain's training slopes, with a third open only during weekends and holiday periods for ski school lessons for young children.

 In 2006, the National Ski Patrol named Wachusett Mountain Ski Patrol as the best Large Alpine Patrol in the country.

-The base lodge has recently been expanded, and is now nearly 50000 sqft.
+The base lodge was expanded in 2000, being completed in 2001, and is now nearly 50000 sqft.
 It contains public areas, a cafeteria, The Black Diamond restaurant, and private suites, that are available for daily rental.

 The resort used to include the nearby Wachusett Village Inn, which provided overnight accommodations.
 The Inn was sold in 2016 and is now a rehabilitation center owned and operated by Recovery Centers Of America.